Continuous Limits for Constrained Ensemble Kalman Filter: Continuous limits of the constrained ensemble Kalman filter

 where $\lambda$ and $\mu$ are solutions $\mathcal{A}(u)=0$ and $\mathcal{A}(v)=0$, respectively.
 The equilibrium or fixed points are the intersections of the nullclines and therefore the question becomes whether or not $(\overline{m},\doverline{m})$ always belongs to the set where $\doverline{m}-\overline{m}^2=0$.
 It is easy to observe that this is possible if and only if $\lambda = \mu$, since then

-We can then conclude that this counterexample shows that, even in the simplest one--dimensional setting, the constrained EnKF provides solutions to the constrained optimization problem which are feasible for the ensemble but not necessarily for the mean of the ensembles.
+We can then conclude that this counterexample shows that, even in the simplest one--dimensional setting, the constrained EnKF provides feasible solutions to the constrained optimization problem which do not collapse.
 This consideration opens the question on guaranteeing that the collapse of the ensemble to the mean occurs, i.e.~the equilibria lie on the set where $\left\| \vec{e}^{j,\infty} \right\| = 0$, for $j=1,\dots,J$.
-For instance, in the case of quadratic constraints, one might reformulate the DAE system~\eqref{eq:limitDAElinearG} as a singularly perturbed ODE system

-where $\varepsilon$ is a positive and small parameter.
-When $\varepsilon = 0$, system~\eqref{eq:singPertODE} formally converges to~\eqref{eq:limitDAElinearG}.
-The regularization of the algebraic equation into a differential equation for the multipliers guarantees the convergence to the stable steady state.
-However, for $\varepsilon$ very small this system is stiff and its numerical solution requires methods for stiff ODEs.

 A sufficient condition for the existence of a monotonic decay to a bound for the ensemble spread is guaranteed by the following result, which holds in the space of the control.